cook956/gaming/main/README.md

 5) How did you find the test overall?
 If you have any suggestions on how we can improve the test we’d love to hear them.

     I found the test to be a great exercise.
 I thoroughly enjoyed making something that challenged me, for me it was the correct amount of 'difficult' without proving itself to be unsatisfying.
+I am unable to suggest any improvements at this piont.